EHDEN/ETL-UK-Biobank/README.md

 Note: this runs the ETL on the provided synthetic data.
 To run the data on your own dataset, add your csv files to a new folder here.
 In the [config-docker.yml](config/config-docker.yml), set this folder as the `source_data_folder`.
 Run the etl again by building it: `docker-compose up -d --build etl`.

-The docker images (postgres and etl) can be stopped with: `docker-compose down -v`.
+The docker images (postgres and etl) can be stopped with: `docker-compose down`.

 ### Manual setup